-Hamsa Krakow (or Hummus & Happiness Israeli Restobar) is one of the top choices for Middle Eastern food in Krakow.
+Hamsa Krakow (or Hummus & Happiness Israeli Restobar if you insist) is one of the top choices for Middle Eastern food in the city!

-Hamsa touts a charming and stylish interior décor that’s part Kazimierz-boho part traditional Greco-Turkic and Middle Eastern.
-That means whitewashed tables and chairs, exposed wood floors and a lively open kitchen setup.
-The piece de resistance though has to be the al fresco terrace, where beanbags and low-rise palette chairs play host to spectacled yuppies and chatty types right throughout the weekend.
+Hamsa Krakow touts a charming and stylish interior that’s part Kazimierz-boho part traditional Greco-Middle Eastern.
+Expect whitewashed tables and chairs, exposed wood floors and a lively open kitchen setup.
+The best part has to be the al fresco terrace, though.
+That has beanbags and low-rise palette chairs – perfect for chilling and sipping one of those banging homemade lemonades!

 There’s more seating out front on Szeroka Street that we love in the midday sun come the summer.
 You’ll be able to sit there, share a mezze plate, and people watch on what’s actually one of the oldest streets in the city.